Ten x Ten 2017: Dual Practices

 Homeroom Chicago designs artistic projects and programs with two core values: conversation and collaboration.
 We build programming structures with artists, audiences, curators and venues to create and artistic dialogue with shared and far-reaching impact.

-Ten x Ten is made possible by sponsors Circle Salon and Cushing Co.
+Ten x Ten is made possible by sponsors Circle Salon, Cushing Co., Illinois Arts Council and Temperance Beer Co.